School staff play an important role in supporting a student with type 1 diabetes to learn and be active while at school

 Diabetes in Schools is an information and training program designed to support schools and school staff to help students to manage their type 1 diabetes while at school.

-The program provides 3 levels of training for schools: Register Now
+The program provides 3 levels of training for schools:

 - Level 1 Introductory training is designed for all school staff and provides basic information about supporting students with type 1 diabetes while at school.
 The training includes three short online modules.
 It’s recommended all staff undertake level 1 training.